-Don’t forget dad has a mind and it needs attention too.
+Don’t forget Dad has a mind and it needs attention too.
 Why not feed it books, music or even some online courses.
 There are, of course, lots of places to find books and music.
-WellWell even recently offered up articles on great albums (insert link) and nonfiction reads (insert link) to help out.
-There are also plenty of online programs that offer lessons on everything from cooking to finance, fashion and history that might work for dad.
+WellWell even recently offered up articles on great albums (insert link) and nonfiction read (insert link) to help out.
+There are also plenty of online programs that offer lessons on everything from cooking to finance, fashion and history that might work for Dad.

 Check these out for starters:

 This is only a start for feel-good dad gifts.
 If you’ve got other ideas on great Father’s Day items, let us know at firstname.lastname@example.org